Monopoly (game): Chance and Community Chest

 If a player lands on a Chance or Community Chest space, they take the top card from the respective deck and follow its instructions.
 This may include collecting or paying money to the bank or another player or moving to a different space on the board.
 Two types of cards that involve jail, "Go to Jail" and "Get Out of Jail Free", are explained below.

 Jail

-A player lands in Jail by:
+A player lands in Jail by either: